 Tien Shiao joined the Pacific Institute in 2016.
 She is a Senior Research Associate for the Corporate Sustainability team and has ten years of experience in corporate sustainability, stakeholder engagement, and water risk and stewardship.
 Tien’s work focuses on innovative solutions for corporate water challenges, encompassing corporate disclosure frameworks and impact metrics.
 Prior to joining the Pacific Institute, she was responsible for external relations for the Sustainability department at H&M’s Shanghai production office.
 Before that, she was a Senior Associate for the Water Program at the World Resources Institute, where she managed the global water risk tool, Aqueduct.
 Tien received a B.S. in Civil and Environmental Engineering from the University of Michigan – Ann Arbor and a Master’s degree in Environmental Management from the Yale University.
 She is fluent in English and Mandarin.

 Check out our 2016 Conference Overview to see how valuable exhibiting at Textile Exchange Sustainabiity Conferences could be for your business.
 Interested in exhibiting at our 2017 conference?
-Email Rita@TextileExchange.org for details.
+Download the Exhibitor Information Sheet or email Rita@TextileExchange.org for more information.

 *TE Members are assigned registration ID Codes to receive free pass.
 Please contact your company representative assigned to Textile Exchange to receive the code or contact us.
 All Member passes must be used by September 15, to avoid a $100 late registration fee (see below).